MENU

 IRA — No Beneficiary or Estate Beneficiary

-If there were no named beneficiaries designated on the IRA, or the estate was named as the beneficiary, then the funds must be made payable to the estate.
-We do not custody estate beneficiary IRAs.
-Funds must be paid out via check.
+If there were no named beneficiaries designated on the IRA, or the estate was named as the beneficiary, then then open an Inherited IRA owned by the estate and request an internal transfer using the Internal Account Transfer Form, or request payment of the funds to the estate by doing the following:

 If an estate has been formed, the executor must: